Fine and Dandy: In popular culture

 New York weatherman Tex Antoine used this as his theme music for many years.

-The tune is often associated with the magic act performed by Art Metrano (as 'the Great Metrano'), which consists of an inept magician performing inane tricks while chanting "duh-duh-DA-DA, duh-duh-duh-DA DA!" over and over.
+The tune was used by Art Metrano (as the Great Metrano) in his act, which consisted of an inept magician performing inane tricks while chanting the refrain over and over.

 The arcade game Blueprint uses this song as one of the level soundtracks, starting with the first level.

+The Newhart Season 4 episode "Will the Real Dick Loudon Please Shut Up?" ends with a quick song and dance performance.